 By leveraging technology to operate with lower overhead costs, fintech companies have disrupted traditional banking fee structures, prompting traditional banks to reevaluate their pricing strategies and enhance efficiency.
 Moreover, fintech’s introduction of innovative products and services, such as peer-to-peer lending and digital wallets, has expanded the range of financial options available to consumers.

-Fintech has played a pivotal role in promoting financial inclusion, providing access to banking services for underserved populations through mobile banking and digital payment solutions.
+Fintech has played a pivotal role in promoting financial inclusion and providing access to banking services for underserved populations through mobile banking and digital payment solutions.
 However, this rapid transformation has also presented regulatory challenges, as regulators strive to balance fostering innovation with safeguarding consumer protection and financial stability.

 Utilizing Fintech in 2024